Snapper Carr: Betrayal of the JLA

 Gardner Fox left Justice League of America with issue #65, and Dennis O'Neil took over scripting duties.
-By this time, the Snapper Carr character was immensely unpopular.
+By this time, Snapper Carr was immensely unpopular.
 O'Neil felt Snapper was outdated and no longer fit with the Justice League.
 He considered two options: Letting the character disappear without explanation, or writing the character out of the book.
 O'Neil decided on the latter, even if it seemed abrupt.

-By the time the story "Snapper Carr—Super Traitor!" appeared, the Snapper Carr character had not been present in any Justice League of America stories for some time.
+By the time the story "Snapper Carr—Super Traitor!" appeared, Snapper Carr had not been present in any Justice League of America stories for some time.
 The story begins with Snapper shown to be upset by the fact that people are interested in him only because of what he knows about the Justice League, and not because he is a hero in his own right.
 He is confronted by John Dough, "the most average man in America", who wants to rid the world of superheroes.
 Snapper helps Dough kidnap Batman, and addresses a public rally condemning superheroes.
 The crowd riots, and the Justice League members (except for new member Black Canary) lose control of their powers.
 After a fake Batman attacks people attending a congressional hearing into causes of the riot, Snapper resigns his honorary membership in the Justice League.
-When the League returns to its Secret Sanctuary (located in a seaside cave near Happy Harbor), they're attacked by Dough—who turns out to be the Joker.
-Joker reveals that Snapper told "John Dough" the location of the League's Secret Sanctuary.
+When the League returns to its Secret Sanctuary (located in a seaside cave near Happy Harbor), they are attacked by Dough—who turns out to be the Joker.
+Joker reveals that Snapper told him the location of the League's Secret Sanctuary.
 The League captures the Joker, but Snapper has departed.